-Issuing CAs may act as a Registration Authority for Certificates they issue in which case they are responsible for:
+GlobalSign may act as a Registration Authority for Certificates it issues in which case GlobalSign is responsible for:

-- Accepting, evaluating, approving or rejecting the registration of Certificate applications; - Registering Subscribers for certification services; - Providing systems to facilitate the identification of Subscribers (according to the type of Certificate requested); - Using officially notarised or otherwise authorised documents or sources of information to evaluate and authenticate an Applicant's application; - Requesting issuance of a Certificate via a multi-factor authentication process following the approval of an application; and - Initiating the process to revoke a Certificate from the applicable GlobalSign Subordinate CA or partner Subordinate CA.
+- Accepting, evaluating, approving, or rejecting the registration of Certificate applications. - Registering Subscribers for certification services. - Providing systems to facilitate the identification of Subscribers (according to the type of Certificate requested). - Using officially notarized or otherwise authorized documents or sources of information to evaluate and authenticate an Applicant's application. - Requesting issuance of a Certificate via a multi-factor authentication process following the approval of an application; and - Initiating the process to revoke a Certificate from the applicable GlobalSign subordinate Issuing CA or partner Subordinate CA.